mduboef/TikTokDeckMaker/README.md

 Must be run in directory with credential JSON file for Google API.

-Command line instructions:
-python3 TTDeckMaker.py a b c
-  a: Name of brand
-  b: Type of brand either "app" or "nonapp"
-  c: Desired percent cut taken represented as a integer
+Takes 3 command line arguments.
+(1. Name of brand, 2.
+Type either "app" or "nonapp", 3.
+Desired percent cut as a integer)

 Google sheets implementation follows this tutorial: https://www.youtube.com/watch?v=cnPlKLEGR7E